Twizzle: Execution

 Twizzles, like steps, must be executed on clean edges.
 In a twizzle, the skater's weight is on the skating foot, with the free foot in any position during the turn, and then placed beside the skating foot to skate the next step.
-Although the twizzle is not considered a difficult move compared to other elements in figure skating, when a twizzle is executed properly the three turns are done so quickly that it is difficult to see the turns.
-The skater must continually rotate and move across the ice on one foot, by executing a quickly-controlled rocking action on their blade.
-Skaters must have equal strength in each rotational direction while having exact synchronicity with their partners.
-They increase the difficulty of twizzles, and earn more points for them, by performing variations in the placements of the leg (grabbing the blade while extending the leg) and arms (moving the arm or arms over the head or behind the back).
 According to American ice dancer Colin McManus, the finesse required in mastering the twizzle makes it "very easy to run into issues like putting your foot down or hitting your toe pick".
-According to Shibutani, high-quality twizzles are performed when skaters focus on gathering speed entering a twizzle sequence, which provides enough directional force to continue rotating as long as the choreography demands, and that muscle memory should carry them through the rest of the sequence.
+According to Shibutani, high-quality twizzles are performed when skaters focus on gathering speed as they enter a twizzle sequence, which provides enough directional force to continue rotating for as long as the choreography demands, and that muscle memory should carry them through the rest of the sequence.
 Shibutani reported that strong teams are able to adjust, make self-corrections, and follow what their partners are doing.
-He also said that there is "no room for mental errors at all".
+He also said that there is "no room for mental errors at all" when executing a twizzle.

 When ice dancers perform twizzles too slowly, trip while traveling across the ice, or fall out of sync with each other, it can ruin the flow of a program and "deflate the energy in the arena".
 According to Shibutani, practice, relying on muscle memory, and a good partnership are the keys to performing successful twizzle sequences.
-He said, about he and his long-time partner and sibling Maia Shibutani, "Hopefully, we’re rotating so fast that we can’t really see each other and it’s just kind of a feel thing".
+He said, about him and his long-time partner and sibling Maia Shibutani, "Hopefully, we’re rotating so fast that we can’t really see each other and it’s just kind of a feel thing".
 American ice dancer Meryl Davis reported, when speaking about how detailed and exact the synchronization is in the execution of twizzles, that she and her partner Charlie White knew the placement of each other's feet based on the sounds their blades made on the ice.
 Maia Shibutani stated that partners need to have strong individual skating skills and that staying in the moment is important because when skaters lose focus and think too far ahead, "then you're finished".